 Students tackle critical social issues affecting people around the world as well as close to home and work to find solutions.
 Courses focus on management areas such as financial administration and organizational management as well as larger concepts like ethics and global awareness.
 Graduates go on to employment in a broad range of organizations from local municipalities and state agencies to working as government policy analysts and fundraisers.

-The Master of Public Administration program (MPA) is a 36-credit hour program designed for individuals employed or interested in service in federal, state, local, regional or international government, non-profit and non-governmental organizations.
-Non-profit organizations include museums, hospitals, clinics, nursing homes, membership associations and other 501 (c) (3) institutions.
+The Master of Public Administration program (MPA) is a 36-credit hour program designed for individuals employed or interested in service in federal, state, local, regional, and international government, non-profit and non-governmental organizations.
+Non-profit organizations include museums, membership associations, and other 501 (c) (3) institutions.
+Non-profit organizations also include hospitals, clinics, and nursing homes.
 The curriculum is based on the standards of the National Association of Schools of Public Affairs and Administration (NASPAA).
 The MPA Program seeks to create competencies for the student in line with those of NASPAA.

-Course Requirements for the Master of Public Administration
+Course Requirements for the Master of Public Admin

 (All courses are three credits unless otherwise indicated)